HOW CARBS FIT INTO A HEALTHY DIET

 Studies prove that carbs are an essential part of nutrition

 with regard to optimal health.
 Why then could a diet low in carbs be dangerous?

 We have now learned that too many or too few carbohydrates can be harmful.

 If you follow a low carbohydrate diet that’s higher in fat and possibly higher in protein, it’s very important to choose foods with healthy unsaturated fats and healthy proteins.
-This means you may want to limit foods containing saturated and trans fats such as meat, dairy products and processed foods like pasta, crackers and pastries.
-This diet has several favorable features, but a high intake of animal-based saturated fats is definitely not one them, and may offset many benefits.
+This means you may want to limit foods containing saturated and trans fats such as meat, dairy products, and processed foods like pasta, crackers, and pastries.
+This diet has several favorable features, but a high intake of animal-based saturated fats is definitely not one of them and may offset many benefits.